sebastopol06/CarND-Path-Planning-Project/README.md

 * const double param_dist_collision = 2.75; // meters

 // reduce latency reaction, but account for simulator latency ...
-// usualy 3 points consumed by simulator + 5 points margin (the simulator is still consuming new points)
+// usually 3 points consumed by simulator + 5 points margin (the simulator is still consuming new points)
 // => usually we are regenerating a new trajectory every 8 points (i.e. every 160 ms)

 // it is the number of points kept in previous_path_x and previous_path_y.
 All other points will be re computed